Mea Motu: Two time New Zealand Champion 2021

 In February 2021, Motu would take on Ayisha Abied for the second time in their trilogy.
 Motu won the fight by Unanimous Decision with her fighting the full six rounds for the first time.
 In March 2021, Motu took on Tania Reid for the New Zealand National Lightweight title.
 Reid was well known for being the first ever New Zealand female to win the Australasian title.
 Motu won the fight by third round stoppage in dominating fashion winning her first professional boxing title.
 In April 2021, Motu return to television when she fought Toni Moki.
 Motu won the fight by first round stoppage.
 After the fight, Motu reach the ranking of 1st on Boxrec and 3rd P4P on Boxrec.
 Motu would go on to fight Michaela Jenkins back to back in May and July 2021 with the second fight for the New Zealand national Super Lightweight title.
 Jenkins is a former New Zealand National (Pro Box NZ version) Welterweight champion which she won on a Joseph Parker undercard in December 2018.
 Motu will not only win both fights against Jenkins, she will also capture her second New Zealand title, but this time in the Super Lightweight division.
 After the fight, Motu was originally scheduled to fight for a WBA regional title against Australian Beck Hawker.
 Motu was also scheduled to fight Gentiane Lupi for the WBU World title.
 However, due to COVID-19 Lockdowns, both fights got cancelled.
-In August 2021, Motu finished off her year with a fight against Maori professional boxer Rangi Hetet.
+In August 2021, Motu finished off her year with a fight against Māori professional boxer Rangi Hetet.
 Motu won the fight by Split Decision.